shariq1989/cookbook/content/recipe/honey_baked_drumsticks.md

 #### INSTRUSTIONS

-1. Warm 2 tbsp of water in a small bowl and stir in the miso paste until it dissolves.
+1. Warm 2 tbsp of water in a small bowl and stir the miso paste until it completey dissolves.
 2. Add the miso mixture to a Ziploc bag, along with the rest of the ingredients.
-Squeeze the bag to combine the ingredients.
+Seal the bag and combine the ingredients.
-3. Add the drumsticks and massage the marinade into the chicken.
+3. Add the drumsticks and seal the bag once again.
+Then, massage the marinade into the chicken.
 4. Place the bag in the refrigerator for at least 1 hour.
 For best result, marinate for at least 8 hours.
 5. Prepare a rimmed baking sheet with a wire rack and preheat the oven to 375 degrees.
 6. Arrange the drumsticks onto the wire rack.
-Bake for 20 minutes, and then flip the drumsticks halfway.
-Bake for another 20 minutes.
+Bake for 20 minutes.
+Flip the drumsticks halfway and bake for another 20 minutes.
-7. If you prefer crip skin the way we do, broil the chicken on high for 2-3 minutes.
+7. If you prefer crispier skin the way we do, you can broil the chicken on high for 2-3 minutes.
-8. Allow the chicken to rest and serve it with a fresh salad, your favorite vegetable, rice, or try another sheet pan side like Ras El Hanout butternut squash and cook them both at the same time.
+8. Allow the chicken to rest for about 5 minutes.
+Serve the drumsticks with a fresh salad, vegetables, rice, or try another sheet pan side like Ras El Hanout-spiced butternut squash and cook them both at the same time.

 ### ABOUT THE MEAL